yanqin-denver/Product-Client-Research-Project/README.md

 I will be posting my projects using R and Python.

 Python
-1. Prediction of Compressive Strength Concrete
+1. Prediction of Compressive Strength of Concrete

-2.
+2. Product-Client-Research Project